addieuwu/2.1-Functions-and-Parameters/lesson_1.md

 -Replace each " " with the users answer.

 ### Tax calculator
-Create a function called tax_calculator(dollars), which takes in a dollar amount and prints the value with tax added (13%), onto the console.
+Create a function called tax_calculator(dollars), which takes in a sum of money, calculates the tax, and prints the value with tax added (13%) onto the console.

 ### Calculator
 Create a function called calculator(operator) that:
-- asks the user for two numbers
+- prompts the user for two numbers
 - does math based on the first number modified by the second number by the operator, ie. numbers = 3 & 4, operator = *, does 3x4;
 Note: for subtraction and division, assume the first number given by the user is the number being subtracted from, or the numerator

 ### Pythagorean Theorem
 - Create a function called pythagorean(legA, legB, Hypoteneuse).
 This function will perform the Pythagorean theorum to solve for the missing side.

-- Note there should be one missing side when you call the function and let that parameter equal to false

 - The function should be able to calculate any missing side of the right angle triangle.

+- Note: there should be one missing side when you call the function and let that parameter equal to false.

+- Hint: ie. pythagorean(9, 16, <b>false</b>).
+In this case, the hypoteneuse is missing, so the function will solve for the hypoteneuse.